LINWEN607/congregate/README.md

     -h --help     Show this screen.

 Commands:
-    list                                List all projects of a child instance and save it to {CONGREGATE_PATH}/data/project_json.json config                              Configure congregate for migrating between two instances and save it to {CONGREGATE_PATH}/data/config.json stage                               Stage projects to {CONGREGATE_PATH}/data/stage.json,
+    list                                List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json config                              Configure congregate for migrating between two instances and save it to {CONGREGATE_PATH}/data/config.json stage                               Stage projects to {CONGREGATE_PATH}/data/stage.json,
                                         users to {CONGREGATE_PATH}/data/staged_users.json,